jblairpdx/GIScience_I/syllabus.md

 #### Conduct

-The University Student Conduct Code (available at conduct.uoregon.edu) defines academic misconduct.
+The University Student Conduct Code (available at [https://dos.uoregon.edu/conduct](https://dos.uoregon.edu/conduct)) defines academic misconduct.
 Students are prohibited from committing or attempting to commit any act that constitutes academic misconduct.
 By way of example, students should not give or receive (or attempt to give or receive) unauthorized help on assignments or examinations without express permission from the instructor.
 Students should properly acknowledge and document all sources of information (e.g. quotations, paraphrases, ideas) and use only the sources and resources authorized by the instructor.
 If there is any question about whether an act constitutes academic misconduct, it is the students’ obligation to clarify the question with the instructor before committing or attempting to commit the act.
 Additional information about a common form of academic misconduct, plagiarism, is available at researchguides.uoregon.edu/citing-plagiarism.